All about Australian Apprenticeships - the process, who's involved and what they do

 Group Training Organisations take on the contractual and administrative responsibilities of the employer (the payment of wages and superannuation for example), and also participate in the recruitment of Australian Apprentices and often 'pre-apprenticeships' skills development training.

-Employment Services Organisations
+Job Services Organisations

 Job Services Organisations are organisations contracted by the Commonwealth Government to help employers recruit staff and to help people to find jobs.
 Filling Australian Apprenticeships positions makes up just one element of the work of ESOs/JSOs.
 They also help develop a job seeker's 'job readiness' and assist in their job hunting activities.